-A critical incident is defined by the National Code [under Standard 6] as ‘a traumatic event, or the threat of an event [within or outside Australia], which causes extreme stress, fear or injury’.
+A critical incident is defined as a traumatic event, or threat of an event, which causes extreme stress, fear, or injury.

 Critical incidents may include, but are not limited to:

 - serious injury, illness, or death of a staff member;

 - staff members lost or injured during fieldwork experiences;

 - staff members witnessing a serious accident or incidence of violence;

 - natural disaster e.g. epidemic, earthquake, flood, windstorm, hailstorm, or extremes of temperature;